-2019-002.
+2020-001.
 Interfund Activity (Management Letter Comment)

 Criteria: Internal controls should be in place to support effective and efficient processing of transactions to support a financial reporting framework that provides decision makers with the ability to make timely decisions.
-As part of the audit process, we noted that the City maintained significant interfund balances as of September 30, 2019.
+As part of the audit process, we noted that the City maintained significant interfund balances as of September 30, 2020.

-Condition: During our testing of interfund activity, we noted that the City's General Fund reported net interfund liability amounts of approximately \$1.1 million and \$2.7 million, respectively, at September 30, 2019.
-These net amounts were owed to the City's Electric and Solid Waste funds, which reported interfund asset amounts of approximately \$3.5 million and \$0.3 million, respectively.
+Condition: During our testing of interfund activity, we noted that the City's General Fund reported net interfund liability amounts of approximately \$1.9 million at September 30, 2020.
+These net amounts were owed to the City's Electric fund, which reported interfund asset amounts of approximately \$4.7 million.
+Additionally, the Water and Sewer fund reports interfund liabilities of approximately \$4.3 million.

-Context: Per discussions with management, the City's process is to report all of the City's operating disbursements within the General Fund operating bank account, and all of the utility generated receipts within the Water and Sewer Fund operating bank account, and then subsequently settle the amounts through cash transfers between the respective fund's bank accounts.
-This process is done to be compliant with USDA funding requirements.
+Context: Per discussions with management, the City's process is to report all of the City's operating disbursements within the General Fund operating bank account, and all of the operating receipts within the Water & Sewer Fund operating bank account, and then subsequently settle the amounts through cash transfers between the respective fund's bank accounts.

-Effect: While there is no income statement impact, as of September 30, 2019, significant interfund balances were maintained that need to be settled by the City's accounting staff.
+Effect: While there is no income statement impact, as of September 30, 2020, significant Interfund balances were maintained that need to be settled by the City's Accounting staff.